 Foundation 101 | Part 1

-If you have a question at any point, something isn’t working for you or you need some guidance, you are encouraged to leave a question or any feedback below – I’m here to help!
+Remember, if something doesn’t feel right, you’re not doing it right.
+Take your time, ask questions and watch the tutorials a few times first before trying each exercise.
+If you have a question at any point, something isn’t working for you or you need some guidance, you are encouraged to leave a question or any feedback in the “leave a reply” box below – I’m here to help!

 This first lesson will focus on the very first stages of learning how to sing, setting up your posture and engaging the diaphragm.
 Posture is easy to do, but just as easy to forget when you first start singing.
 Ingrain these steps as the first part of your singing routine and they will become a healthy habit.
 Healthy posture looks like this: